 A further study was undertaken, and in 2010, the St. Marys Catholic Elementary School System was dissolved.
 St. Marys Catholic Elementary and St. Marys Catholic Middle were absorbed along with Elk County Catholic High into a new legal entity known as the Elk County Catholic School System.
 Then, in the spring of 2013, it was announced that due to declining demographics, the St. Marys Catholic Middle School would be moved to the Elk County Catholic High School building.
 ECCHS and SMCMS now operate as two separate schools in the two wings of the former high school building.

-ECCSS now operates Pre/K through grade 12 in two buildings: St. Marys Catholic Elementary School (Pre/K-grade 5) at 114 Queens Road and St. Marys Catholic Middle School (grades 6-8) and Elk County Catholic High School (grades 9-12) at 600 Maurus Street, and St. Leo Catholic School (grades pre/K-grade 8) at 125 Depot St. in Ridgway, PA.
+ECCSS now operates Pre/K through grade 12 in three buildings: St. Marys Catholic Elementary School (Pre/K-grade 5) at 114 Queens Road, St. Marys Catholic Middle School (grades 6-8) and Elk County Catholic High School (grades 9-12) at 600 Maurus Street, and St. Leo Catholic School (grades pre/K-grade 8) at 125 Depot St. in Ridgway, PA.
 Students of other faiths are welcome in all three schools.